Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/material_panel.rst

 Material
    The Material :ref:`Data-Block Menu <ui-data-block>` for the selected material slot.
 Nodes
-   Toogle |node-icon| that designates this material to be a material node setup, and not from the Material/Ramps/Shaders settings.
+   Toggle |node-icon| that designates this material to be a material node setup, and not from the Material/Ramps/Shaders settings.
 Data-block Links
    Specifies whether the material is to be linked to the Object or to the Object Data.